taflaj/taflaj.github.io/_posts/2024-05-15-functional-programming.md

 fibonacci1(1000)
 ```

-    35.4 μs ± 1.34 μs per loop (mean ± std. dev. of 7 runs, 10,000 loops each)
+    31.5 μs ± 422 ns per loop (mean ± std. dev. of 7 runs, 10,000 loops each)

-The numbers speak for themselves: the dynamic programming examples runs in a fraction of the time used by other paradigms.
+The numbers speak for themselves: the dynamic programming example runs in a fraction of the time used by other paradigms.
 This is because, most of the time, the function is just returning the value that had been previously calculated.

-In case you were wondering, the cache is, indeed, preserved between runs.
+In case you were wondering, the cache is, indeed, preserved between runs, therefore constituting a side effect.

 ```python